Memphis investigating seven more officers in Tyre Nichols case

 She said around 10 police officers responded to the 7 January traffic stop.

-Video footage of the encounter released two weeks ago shows police using a taser, pepper-spraying, and hitting Mr Nichols.
+Video footage of the encounter released two weeks ago shows police using a taser, and pepper-spraying and hitting Mr Nichols.

 The meeting, which focused on reforms in the wake of his death, was the first held since that footage was released to the public.